zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 never-before-released scenes.”
 When you buy a movi e on DVD sometimes they will include a special version of the movie called the “director’s cut.”
 The “director” is the person who is in charge of the mo vie when it is being filmed.
 Often, the director takes things out of the movie i n order to be able to sell it to the movie companies – the movie studios.
 When they hav e a chance to sell the DVD, then the director will often put in that origi nal cut – that is, that original version of the movie.
 Often, movies will have “com mentary.”
 That is, there’ll be the director, maybe the producer, possibly the lead  actor talking through the movie, giving you descriptions of what was happenin g or giving you the story behind this particular part of the movie.
 And, whe n you buy a DVD with commentary you can turn the commentary on so that y ou can hear them talking literally over the movie.
 “Never-before-released” means that it has not been shown to anyone until now.
 It’s sort of like delet ed scenes.
 “Release” has a couple of different meanings however; take a look a t the Learning Guide for some additional explanations.

 James says, “Hadn’t you seen all three movies when they were shown in the theaters (in the movie theater)?”
 Cameron says, “Y es, but…”  “And don’t you own all three movies on video already?”
 That is, C ameron already has copies of this movie, perhaps on an old videocassette tape.
 Cameron says, “Well, maybe I do but…”  James continues, “Then I don’t see why yo u needed to buy the box set.
 I think it’s best that you give it to me.”
 H e’s joking, of course.
 James is saying you should give me the box set because you a lready own these three movies.
 Cameron, of course, realizes that James is  criticizing her for the same reason that she criticized him.
-So the last word o f the dialogue is “Touché.”
+So the last word of the dialogue is “Touché.”
 “Touché” (touché – with an accent over it) is a Fre nch word that in English we use to show that you agree with what another person  has said, and that there’s something somewhat funny about it.
 We’re acknowled ging that the other person said something that was true and that perhaps we di dn’t realize until they said it.
 For example, someone could say to you, “If you are trying to save money, why don’t you stop buying so many expensive books (book s that cost a lot of money) about saving money?”
 And, you would say, “Ah, touc hé.”
 In other words, you are accepting, in a sense, this criticism – this ob servation about something that is somewhat funny, something that perhaps shows that y ou didn’t think about the situation as completely as you should have.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]